-There are many sub-genre of romance, and bullying or enemies to lovers is one of the most popular sub-genre for the romance reader.
-This type of reader also loves slow-burn romance, where the plot and characters can establish properly.
-It is a very common and real-life situation described through the books.
+There are many sub-genres of romance, and bullying or enemies to lovers is one of the most popular sub-genres for the romance reader.
+This type of reader also loves slow-burn romance, where the plot and characters can be established properly.
+It is a very common and real-life situation described in the books.

 Most of the relationships start with the bully or teasing each other.
-This type of relationship builds strongly, which takes many times.
+This type of relationship builds strongly, which takes time.
 People love it because it gives all types of excitement and feelings.
-To keep your feelings live, I will review the top 7 slow burn enemies to lovers books that you will love to read.
+To keep your feelings alive, I will discuss the top 10 slow-burn enemies-to-lovers books you will love reading.

 1. Obsidian (Lux)